1967: Birth and baby steps

 The Sonobeat label background pattern is Letraset's LT937 architectural pattern and is printed in a mustardy yellow for all 1967 releases.
 Powell Offset Services in South Austin prints the center label blanks – just the background pattern, logo, and standard information around the label edges – which are shipped to the record pressing plant where they're overprinted with song title, artist, running time, and other release-specific information.
 Sonobeat also has special "PROMO COPY" labels printed for free copies it distributes to radio stations and reviewers.
 After the first two or three singles, though, Sonobeat abandons the pre-printed promo labels and simply rubber stamps "PROMO COPY" and a (to mark the "A" side) on the center labels.

-As 1966 has drawn to a close, Bill Sr. and Rim, who both work at Austin's KAZZ-FM, have enlisted the station's chief engineer, Bill Curtis, to design and build a compact portable stereo mixer for them.
-The first, unfinished version of the mixer, has been through an easy test with folk duo John and Cathy in November 1966.
-The completed version of the mixer is now ready for a true acid test – an actual recording session with a rock band.
-Besides finding a rock band to record, the Joseys have to find facilities to use for recording, since they don't have the resources to lease and outfit a permanent studio facility.
-This problem is solved conceptually by looking to the KAZZ-FM live remote broadcasts from Austin nightclubs for inspiration: record "on location".
+Bill Curtis has completed the 6-input mixer, and it's now ready for an acid test – an actual recording session with a rock band.
+Besides finding a band to record, the Joseys have to find facilities to use for recording, since they don't have the resources to lease and outfit a permanent studio facility.
+This problem is solved conceptually by looking to KAZZ-FM's live remote broadcasts from Austin nightclubs for inspiration: record "on location".
 Bill Sr. arranges to record Austin rock quintet Leo and the Prophets, whose manager he knows and whose single Tilt-A-Whirl on Austin's Totem label Rim has been playing on his KAZZ-FM radio program.
-Rim and Bill Curtis hold the Prophets recording session – primarily intended as a practice run – in early March '67 at the Lake Austin Inn, where the band frequently performs, setting up in the Lodge's parking lot.
+Rim and Bill Curtis hold the Prophets recording session – primarily intended as a practice run – in May '67 at the Lake Austin Inn, where the band frequently performs, setting up in the Lodge's parking lot.
 The recordings are sonically thin and distorted, a combination of mixer circuit overload and Rim's lack of experience as a recording engineer.
 Curtis takes the portable mixer back to the drawing board, redesigning its circuits.
-While Curtis is rebuilding the mixer, the Joseys line up a cluster of recording sessions with three distinctively different bands, including a redo with Leo and the Prophets, and when the reworked mixer is finished, reboot with Leo and the Prophets, this time recording the band at the Swingers Club in north Austin and adding vocal overdubs at the KAZZ-FM studios a few days later.
-The Joseys have approached this session with the Prophets differently: they now feel ready to launch Sonobeat Records and intend that the Prophets will be the label's launch single.
-Even though the quality of these new recordings is significantly better than the first round with the Prophets, the band has only one solid tune and can't come up with a second song for the "B" side, so its tapes are shelved, and the Joseys move on to the second act they've scheduled to record.
+While Curtis is revising the mixer's input circuits, the Joseys line up a cluster of recording sessions with three distinctively different bands, and when the reworked mixer is finished, they start fresh with Leo and the Prophets, this time recording the band at Swingers Club in north Austin and adding vocal overdubs at the KAZZ-FM studios a few days later.
+The Joseys have approached this session with the Prophets differently: they now feel ready to launch Sonobeat Records and intend that the Prophets' recordings will comprise the label's launch single.
+Even though the quality of these new recordings is significantly better than the first round with the Prophets, the band has only one solid tune and can't come up with a second completed song for the "B" side, so the tapes are shelved, and the Joseys move on to the second act they've scheduled to record.

 Bill Curtis is confident that he's solved the distortion problem with the homebrew portable audio mixer, and, to make sure, he participates in the Arlano sessions as co-engineer, soldering iron in hand.
 The first session is completed with only minor technical difficulties (the soldering iron cames in handy for some quick fixes to the little mixer) and, over a two day period, yield over a dozen tracks including backing tracks for potential vocals by other Club Seville regulars.